lsst-tstn/tstn-004/index.rst

     await r.cmd_startLiveView.set_start(expTime=0.5)

-Once live view has started, make sure you have the :ref:`live view ssh rule running <chile-wget>`, then you should be able to access the live view server by opening ``localhost:8881`` on a browser.
+Once live view has started, you should be able to access the live view server by opening ``139.229.162.114:8881`` on a browser.

 .. attention::
     The web server that streams the live view data is not in a stable state.
 If the browser is not loading the page you may have to check the process running the live view server and restart it.
 Check the :ref:`issues` session for more information about how to restart it.

-To stop live view, you just need to run the following command.
+To stop live view, run the following command.

 ::